Xmetalfanx/linuxSetup/README.md

 #### Extra Notes
 - note: move this to better documentation section, later The repo used for an option to install Audio-Recorder on Debian is [https://www.deb-multimedia.org/](https://www.deb-multimedia.org/)

+##### Mid Jan 2020 Update
+- MediaElch, Tiny Media Manager, and XnviewMP (via AppImage) have the option that add a menu item if the user wants